mikeD430/calculator/README.md

 [![Build Status](https://dev.azure.com/mdomingue/Labs/_apis/build/status/Labs?branchName=master)](https://dev.azure.com/mdomingue/Labs/_build/latest?definitionId=36&branchName=master)

-The project contains a simple node.js application that exposes REST APIs to perform arithmetic on integers, and provides a test suite with mocha and chai.
+The project contains a simple node.js application that exposes REST APIs. to perform arithmetic on integers, and provides a test suite with mocha and chai.
 The `mocha-junit-reporters` package is included to provide XML output that can be presented in a continuous integration tool like